Denwa/vive-wireless-info-overlay/README.md

 # Vive Wireless Info Overlay
-A Vive Wireless Adapter Info Overlay
+A Vive Wireless Adapter temperature monitoring overlay.
+This is useful if you think your wireless is overheating and you want to see what temperature it's hitting.

 ## Usage
 1) Download and Unzip the latest release here: https://github.com/Denwa/vive-wireless-info-overlay/releases